Investing in Tomorrow’s Leaders

 The scholarship covers the registration fee and reimburses the recipient for travel and hotel expenses.

-Scholarships will be awarded to applicants who show evidence of a commitment to the lighting profession, leadership abilities, and potential for future involvement in the IES.
+Scholarships will be awarded to student applicants who show evidence of a commitment to the lighting profession, leadership abilities, and potential for future involvement in the IES.

 - Relevance – Will attending the IES conference help the applicant achieve his or her specific educational and/or career goals?